-Summer is in full swing and another swim season is upon us.
-Many pool owners are asking themselves again if they should put a salt system on their pool, but don't know what to think about what they've heard.
+Once you start thinking about the pool again, many pool owners who still use chlorine ask themselves again if they should put a salt system on their pool, but don't know what to think about what they've heard.
 A very common question that comes up this time of year goes something like this, "I've thought about changing my pool to saltwater, but I've just heard so many different things about it.
 Is it true that ____?"
-You can fill in the blank with any number of crazy things that we've heard a pool guy or pool store tell their customers.
+You can fill in the blank with any number of crazy things that we've heard someone say that supposedly "knows about pools".
 If you've heard some confusing things, then this article is for you.
 Here are the top answers you need to know.
 For those pool owners that are already relaxing and basking next to their glorious saltwater pool, get back outside!

 "The pool will taste salty!"